ebellocchia/py_crypto_hd_wallet/README.md

 - *HdWalletBipKeyTypes.EX_PUB* : public key in extended serialized format
 - *HdWalletBipKeyTypes.RAW_COMPR_PUB* : raw public key in compressed format
 - *HdWalletBipKeyTypes.RAW_UNCOMPR_PUB* : raw public key in uncompressed format
-- *HdWalletBipKeyTypes.ADDRESS* : address correspondet to the public key, only for *HdWalletBipDataTypes.ADDRESSES*
+- *HdWalletBipKeyTypes.ADDRESS* : address correspondet to the public key

 In case of addresses, a *HdWalletAddresses* is returned, This object has the following methods:
 - **ToDict()** : return addresses as a dictionary